 SM Right.
 Naturally.
 How dull.

 RK So it’s like a sound piece.
 All these pieces are just sound sculptures honestly.
 This boat that was launched in Stykkisholmur harbor has now been put on a bigger boat to get to Venice for the Biennale where it will just sail back and forth between two points.
 It’s also got a brass piece written for six brass players and it will be played four hours per day for the Biennale.
 It’s a performative sound sculpture.
 There’s something about the sadness of the man at the center of the photograph from the cocktail book—with everyone partying around him—and I just love how the boat just crashes into this scene—like, the hangover is coming!

 SM So the title of the work is…

 RK S.S.
 Hangover!
-I asked Kjartan Sveinsson, who was part of the band Sigur Ros—the keyboard player, he was kind of the whole band, but he quit now, and he is such an incredible composer—so I asked him to create a piece for this.
+I asked Kjartan Sveinsson, who was part of the band Sigur Ros—the keyboard player, he did monumental things with that band, but he quit now, and he is such an incredible composer—so I asked him to create a piece for this.
 He’s created the most glorious melancholic brass fanfare.
 So you always see it sailing back and forth to this fanfare, and it’s this sort of very Wagnerian thing.

 SM What’s on the ship’s flag?